xmidt-org/ears/docs/filters.md

 ### Description

 Calculate a hash over a (subset of) the payload or metadata of an event.
-The filter supports the standard configs `FromPath`, `ToPath`, `FromMetadata` and `ToMetadata`.
+The filter supports the standard configs `FromPath` and `ToPath`.
 Supported hash algorithms are fnv, md5, sha1 and sha-256.

 ### Example